google/pepper.js/README.rst

     git grep "not implemented"

-If you need a particular interface or function for your application, do not hesitate to file a feature request.
+If you need a particular interface or function for your application, do not hesitate to file a feature request on the bug tracker.
 Test cases and patches are welcome, if you're particularly interested in the feature.

 Implementation Errata
 ---------------------